Bliksempie/fractured-world/chronicles/009-uninfected-fragments.md

 **Lategame**: Located in Iceland.
 No doors.
 No windows.
 Only resonance.
 Entry triggered by harmonic response.

-> "The vault doesn’t open.
+> "The vault doesn't open.
 It *accepts.* Only those who carry the right frequency make it inside."

 *If analyzed, marks a location-based vault with music-triggered entry logic in the Chronicle.*
 <!-- /fragment-meta -->